 Set the runtime system options and garbage collection parameters.
 (If OCAMLRUNPARAM is not set, CAMLRUNPARAM will be used instead.)
 This variable must be a sequence of parameter specifications.
-A parameter specification is an option letter followed by an = sign, a decimal number, and an optional multiplier.
+A parameter specification is an option letter followed by an = sign, a decimal number (or an hexadecimal number prefixed by 0x), and an optional multiplier.
 There are nine options, six of which correspond to the fields of the control record documented in section 20.10.

 - b (backtrace) Trigger the printing of a stack backtrace when an uncaught exception aborts the program.
 This option takes no argument. - p (parser trace) Turn on debugging support for ocamlyacc-generated parsers.
 When this option is on, the pushdown automaton that executes the parsers prints a trace of its actions.
-This option takes no argument. - s (minor_heap_size) Size of the minor heap. - i (major_heap_increment) Minimum size increment for the major heap. - o (space_overhead) The major GC speed setting. - O (max_overhead) The heap compaction trigger setting. - v (verbose) What GC messages to print to stderr.
+This option takes no argument. - s (minor_heap_size) Size of the minor heap. (in words) - i (major_heap_increment) Default size increment for the major heap. (in words) - o (space_overhead) The major GC speed setting. - O (max_overhead) The heap compaction trigger setting.

+v (verbose) What GC messages to print to stderr.
 This is a sum of values selected from the following: